cs220s25/Sydney-Riley-Project/README.md

     * When the page loads, under "Add to Server" select the desired server for app.
     * Authorize the bot, and then close this tab.

 5. Create a Channel
    * Click the server that you authorized the bot in.
    * Click the plus sign next to "Text Channels".
    * Under the "Channel Type" section, select "Text".
    * Make the channel name `discord-bot` and then click "Create Channel".

-	     **NOTE**: If you want to change the channel name to something other than `discord-bot`, then replace the string in `if (!event.getChannel().getName().equals("discord-bot"))` with your desired name.

 ### Secrets Manager
 1. Create a Secret for Discord Token